 When uptime is all-important, you need redundant servers on hand when trouble strikes

-In the world of IT, redundancy is the "duplication of critical components or functions of a system with the intention of increasing reliability of the system, usually in the form of a backup or fail-safe, or to improve actual system performance, such as in the case of GNSS receivers, or multi-threaded computer processing."
+In IT circles, redundancy is the "duplication of critical components or functions of a system with the intention of increasing reliability of the system, usually in the form of a backup or fail-safe, or to improve actual system performance, such as in the case of GNSS receivers, or multi-threaded computer processing."

-Server redundancy is instigated in an enterprise IT environment where server availability is really necessary.
+Server redundancy is initiated in an IT environment where server availability is utterly essential.
 A redundant server is a mirror image of the production server it shadows with same compute capacity and storage as well as having the same applications running and the same configuration.